AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Check the following prerequisites before you upgrade your controller and gateways:

-Before upgrade your controller and gateways, check the following prerequisites:
+Before upgrading your controller and gateways, check the following prerequisites:

 Inspect the Current Controller CPU Utilization
 ####################################################################
 .
-Inspect the current Controller overall CPU and memory utilization from *CoPilot UI > Monitor > Performance* or from *Controller UI > DASHBOARD > Controller Metrics*:
+Inspect the current Controller's overall CPU and memory utilization from *CoPilot UI > Monitor > Performance* or from *Controller UI > DASHBOARD > Controller Metrics*:
 - Ensure that the CPU utilization of the Controller is no more than 50%.
 - Verify that the memory utilization of the Controller is no more than 60%.